apache/flink/docs/apis/table.md

 - Grouping sets
 - Set operations except `UNION ALL` (`INTERSECT`, `UNION`, `EXCEPT`)

 *Note: Tables are joined in the order in which they are specified in the `FROM` clause.
-In some cases the table order must be manually tweaked to resolve Cartesian products.
+Join orders that include Cartesian products are possibly reordered to resolve the Cartesian products into inner equi-joins.
+Please specify join orders without Cartesian products to avoid such reorderings.
 Certain rewrites during optimization (e.g., subquery decorrelation) can result in unsupported operations such as outer joins.*

 ### SQL on Streaming Tables